Sunday, September 01, 2024

 Loss of cycadophytes and bennetitales, in particular, likely proved fatal to stegosaurs.
 Their niches taken by angiosperms, the cycadophytes never revived, and nor did the stegosaurs requiring them.
 Drastic climate change, specifically wetter habitats, spurred the change.

 Climate/floral transition, the root of the stegosaur demise, did not occur everywhere at once.
-There is evidence for it at the start of the Cretaceous as well as its end.
+There is evidence for it at the start of the EK as well as its end.
 In western North Ameria, the Jurassic-Cretaceous boundary saw a wetter climate.
 Stegosaurs, notably the iconic Stegosaurus, thrived in the late Jurassic of America, in dry, upper Morrison habitats.
 But they are unknown after the wetter Jurassic-Cretaceous transition.
 None have been found in the lower Yellow Cat sediments.
-Since increased rainfall proved inimical to American stegosaurs by the start of the Cretaceous, it isn't surprising that the same conditions were their nemesis in Asia.
+Since increased rainfall proved inimical to American stegosaurs, it isn't surprising that the same conditions were their nemesis in Asia.
 Dry habitats apparently persisted longest in Asia, but the late Albian finally witnessed the fatal change.
-Wetter conditions, probably resulting from a severe highstand, extirpated the last stegosaur.
+Wetter conditions, resulting from a severe highstand, extirpated the last stegosaur.

 References